lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 ### Differences from Batch
 ![Spark Streaming Architecture](./images/spark_streaming.png)
-The main difference between Spark Streaming and Spark Batch is how we continuously get RDD data in our source
+The main difference between Spark Streaming and Spark Batch is how you continuously get RDD data in our source

 Micro-batches sometimes get brought up when considering performance, but given that most Streaming services have some sort of computation window micro-batches are fairly aligned to this.
 There's a chance that micro-batches cause some slight delay versus sending each record independently, but the benefits of re-using Dataset and RDD API's and syncing with the Batch Engine outweigh the costs.